Julie Bishop, since 1998.

 Rocher lost Curtin in 1998 to Liberal candidate Julie Bishop.
 Bishop was appointed Minister for Ageing in the Howard government in 2003, and in 2006 was promoted to cabinet as Minister for Education.

 After the defeat of the Howard government in 2007, Bishop was elected as Deputy Leader of the Liberal Party.
-She has served as Deputy to three successive leaders, serving as Shadow Minister for Industrial Relations under Brendan Nelson, then Shadow Treasurer, before moving to the Foreign Affairs portfolio.
+Bishop has served as deputy leader for the last nine years, and has served as Foreign Minister since 2013.